 It is essential to not only locate the correct places and surrounding area with which ancestors were associated, but the jurisdictions to which those places belonged.
 Jurisdictions are responsible for the creation of records as well as how and where they are filed.
 The two major jurisdictions for English research are the civil government and the state Church of England.
 The levels of civil government in their descending order of importance are the county and borough, hundred (wapentake in the North), and civil parish or township.
 The civil parish and church parish in the South usually share the same boundaries and name.

-If you have access to Internet Explorer 7 or a higher version, start with England Jurisdictions 1851 online at FamilySearch Maps.
+Start with England and Wales Jurisdictions 1851 online at FamilySearch Maps.
 Type in the parish or place name.
 When the county map comes up with a pin number, click on the pin to see an Information bubble.
 Then click on the Jurisdiction label at the top of the bubble to find the names of the county, hundred, and church jurisdictions.
 The Options label will allow you to see the parishes that border your place, list the parishes within a radius up to 20 miles, or give what is available for your place in the FHL catalog.
 For further details about all of the jurisdictions, including abbreviations for the counties, go here.

 An historic or traditional county is one in existence before 1974.
 For general research in the FHL concerning such counties, their history and places, see the county table.
 The definition of an ancient parish employed by this web site is a church parish in existence before 1813.
 At that time there were between 10,000-11,000 parishes.
 The higher church jurisdictions over the parish are outlined in the church table.